This Day in History: Sept. 29

 Also on this day:

-- 1789: The U.S. War Department establishes a regular army with a strength of several hundred men.
+- 1789: The U.S. War Department establishes a regular army with a strength of 700 men.

 - 1829: London's reorganized police force, which would become known as Scotland Yard, goes on duty.